ReagentX/imessage-exporter/imessage-exporter/README.md

 -e, --end-date <YYYY-MM-DD>
         The end date filter.
 Only messages sent before this date will be included

+-l, --no-lazy
+        Do not include `loading="lazy"` in HTML export `img` tags This will make pages load slower but PDF generation work

 -h, --help
         Print help information